palamago/shared-links-ranking/README.md

 This is an Openshift Quickstart for Laravel 4.

 #### Installation on Openshift Online - Using PHP 5.3 and MySQL 5.5 Cartridges
 When using this quickstart with Openshift Online, you should be aware that PHP 5.4 cartridges do not come bundled with PHP Mcrypt (but will be [included soon](https://trello.com/c/iDrhIUof/136-php-5-4-support-mcrypt-extension)) which is needed by Laravel 4 for password Hashing.
-As a temporary workaround, you will need to install the PHP 5.4 and MySQL 5.5 cartridges before installing this quickstart for Laravel.
+As a temporary workaround, you will need to install the PHP 5.3 and MySQL 5.5 cartridges before installing this quickstart for Laravel (See (example laravel install)[http://laravel-maomuffy.rhcloud.com]).
 You can use the [web console](https://openshift.redhat.com/app/console/applications) or RHC cli

 ```shell
 rhc create app laravel php-5.3